ewerae/SFML-Noughts-and-Crosses/README.md

 Wanted an introduction to the SFML library so I made this simple 2 player tictactoe game in Linux.

-Just has the main core logic behind the game and in addition you can drag and drop symbols.
+Has the main core logic, and in addition you can drag and drop.
+For now, the winner is displayed on the left hand side.

-Eventually wanting to create a vs AI with this, maybe using the mixmax algorithm, but I'm using this as a placeholder so I have to improve upon it.
-There's something else I want to create currently.

--Create SFML tictactoe game - 08/08/2023

--Incorporate an AI opponent -

--Create more simple board games -

--Incorporate all in one program -
+I want to incorporate some game theory in crafting the AI for this, but currently I want to create something else so.

+Also want to expand onto adding a whole plethora of easy base games.
+With a UI to go between all.
+Could be fun.